-The Board has a process for evaluation of its own performance, that of its committees and individual Directors, including the Chairman.
+The Board has a process for evaluation of its own performance, that of its committees and individual Directors.
 This process is conducted annually.
 Evaluation criteria include Controls and Procedures, Strategic Aims, Entrepreneurial Leadership and Communications and Relationships.

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.